amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

          the input data is from the float module fully, 1 represents all from the quantized module.
 The default value is 1.
       -  **MemOptLevel**: (Int) Specifies the level of memory optimization.
-         Options are 0 and 1.
-If 0, it means no memory optimization is applied, which will be faster but requires more memory for caching.
-If 1, it caches the ground-truth for finetuning layer by layer instead of all, which consumes less memory but may take longer time.
-The default is 1.
+         Options are 0, 1 and 2.
+Setting it to 0 disables optimization,
+         making training faster but using more memory for caching.
+         Setting it to 1 caches data one layer at a time, reducing memory usage at the cost of longer training times.
+Setting it to 2 saves layer data to a cache directory on disk and loads only one batch at a time, greatly lowering memory consumption but further increasing training time.
+The default value is 1.
+      -  **CacheDir**: (String) Specifies the directory used to cache intermediate files during fine-tuning.
+This option is only effective when the MemOptLevel is set to 2.
+Please note that after fine-tuning, some intermediate files may remain in this directory.
+The default value is None, in which case a temporary directory will be used for the caching.
       -  **LogPeriod**: (Int) Indicate how many iterations to print the log once.
 The default value is NumIterations/10.